Nyagatare District: Climate

-The District of Nyagatare experiences small quantity of rains and hot temperatures.
-It is characterized by two main seasons: one long dry season that varies between 3 and 5 months with an annual overage temperature varying between 25,3 °C et 27,7 °C. The monthly distribution of the rains varies from one year to another.
-Annual rain falls are both very weak (827 mm/an) and very unpredictable to satisfy the needs in agriculture and livestock.
+The District of Nyagatare experiences a small quantity of rains and hot temperatures.
+It is characterized by two main seasons: one long dry season that varies between three and five months with an annual overage temperature varying between 25,3 °C and 27,7 °C. The monthly distribution of the rains varies from one year to another.
+Annual rainfalls are both very weak (827 mm/an) and very unpredictable to satisfy the needs of agriculture and livestock.

 Hydrographic Description

 The hydrographic network is very limited in the District of Nyagatare.
 The Akagera river flows East on the border with Tanzania.
 The river Kagitumba flows North on the border with Uganda.
-It ends in the Akagera river at the intersection of the 3 countries.
-The River Muvumba that cut across the District is a result of the reunion of 2 rivers: the Ngoma and the Karungeli.
+It ends in the Akagera river at the intersection of the three countries.
+The River Muvumba that cut across the District is a result of the reunion of two rivers: the Ngoma and the Karungeli.
 Rice is grown in its large valley.
 The river is the main water reserve for the people and the cattle in the large dry land.
 There is no other consistent river that can be exploited by the population in Nyagatare.
-Few of the rivers found there such as Nyiragahaya, Kayihenda, Karuruma, Nayagasharara and Kaborogota are erratic and intermittent.
+A few of the rivers found there such as Nyiragahaya, Kayihenda, Karuruma, Nayagasharara and Kaborogota are erratic and intermittent.
 The weak river network constitutes a serious handicap to responding to the needs of water for people and animals.